kubeflow/website/content/en/docs/distributions/azure/azureMySQL.md

 MySQL](https://docs.microsoft.com/en-us/azure/mysql) is a relational database service based on [MySQL](https://www.mysql.com/products/community/).
-It provides built-in high availability, data protection using automatic backups and point-in-time-restore for up to 35 days, and automated maintainance for underlying hardware, operating system and database engine to keep the service secure and up to date.
+It provides built-in high availability, data protection using automatic backups and point-in-time-restore for up to 35 days, and automated maintenance for underlying hardware, operating system and database engine to keep the service secure and up to date.
 [Learn more about Azure Database for MySQL](https://docs.microsoft.com/en-us/azure/mysql/overview).